-Usage: Used in photo-finishing and library applications.
+Used in photo-finishing and library applications.
 Previously used in medical widths.

-Definition: Codabar is a 16-bit character set (0 through 9, and the characters \$, :, /, ., symbol length status, symbol length, check digit type, check digit output>
+Definition: Codabar is a 16-bit character set (0 through 9, and the characters \$, :, /, ., gap,fixed symbol length status,symbol length,check character type,check

 +, and -) with start/stop codes and at least two distinctly different bar